 Notwithstanding our agreement with the analysis, we do not agree with discharging the responsibility for the appropriate execution of impairment tests on auditors and regulators, as is expressed several times in the DP.
 To us, this is not an acceptable solution to the problem identified.
 In our view, the primary responsibility does not rest with auditors and regulators, but rather with the standard-setter in developing requirements that meet the test of demonstrating that they are capable of being applied faithfully and appropriately.

-To us, the current Covid-19 pandemic provides for a classic scenario where we would have expected entities to incur impairments due to the economic downturn, wherever the strategic business model has been significantly affected or is in need of an overhaul.
-However, no significant impairments can be observed until now, which we interpret as an indication that the impairment test does not function properly as it fails to recognise impairments on a timely basis.
+To us, the current Covid-19 pandemic provides for a classic scenario where users, regulators, and other stakeholders would have expected entities to incur impairments due to the economic downturn, wherever the strategic business model has been significantly affected or is in need of an overhaul.
+Due to the conceptual design of the current impairment model, however, the terminal value is the main factor when determining whether there is the need for an impairment.
+Furthermore, various factors (e.g., optimistic management estimates, perpetuity considerations, going concern premise, CGU considerations, shielding, substitution of goodwill, entity specific expectations regarding value in use) aid an 'optimistic' terminal value.
+As a result - and precisely because the current impairment test works as envisaged - there will be no significant impairments, as long as the terminal value is not significantly affected.
+This leads to crises not being reflected in a timely manner, as significant impairments would only occur in situations that severely threaten a CGU's business model.
+Hence, we think that the current impairment model does not meet the expectations of users of the financial statements, regulators, and other stakeholders with regard to recognising impairments on a timely basis.
 We believe that the IASB would therefore be better advised to take on the challenge and think about suitable alternatives, rather than to hold on to an accounting construct that has proven not to be effective when it matters.

-The ASCG and the IASB agree that When deliberating whether it is not feasible to make the impairment test for cash-generating units containing goodwill significantly more effective at recognising impairment losses on goodwill on a more timely basis than the impairment test set out in IAS 36 Impairment of Assets, particularly under cost-benefit considerations.
+The ASCG agrees with the IASB that it is not feasible to make the impairment test for cashgenerating units containing goodwill significantly more effective at recognising impairment losses on goodwill on a timelier basis than the impairment test set out in IAS 36 Impairment of Assets, particularly under cost-benefit considerations.
 Disclosures alone, however, do not represent a significant improvement.
-The initial core problem of the IASB's research project, i.e. ensuring a robust impairment test and timely impairments of goodwill in response to the ongoing criticism of too little, too late, has hardly been addressed and therefore not been solved and thus continues to exist.
+The initial core problem of the IASB's research project, i.e. ensuring a robust impairment test and timely impairments of goodwill in response to the ongoing criticism of too little too late, has hardly been addressed and therefore continues to exist.

-Nevertheless, even in the event of the reintroduction of amortisation of goodwill, it would still be necessary to test for (unscheduled) impairments.
-If the existing impairment test were used for this purpose, the current unsolved problems would thus continue to exist.
-Therefore, we think that a different approach with a simpler methodology would be justifiable and would portend to we also considered the requirements in German GAAP.
-The corresponding requirements are set out in GAS 23 Accounting for Subsidiaries in Consolidated Financial Statements and provide for a (renewed) consolidation at the time the impairment test is carried out to arrive at a quasi-implied fair value of goodwill at the test's point in time.
-Since the implied fair value of the goodwill had already been discussed several times by the IASB and the FASB as a conceptually valid alternative, but always been rejected as not being viable, we point at the simplifications codified in GAS 23 for the Board's consideration.
+Nevertheless, even in the event of the reintroduction of amortisation of goodwill, it would still be necessary to test for (unforeseen) impairments.
+If the existing impairment test was to be used for this purpose, the existing unsolved problems mentioned above would persist.
+We suggest the IASB consider a different approach with a simpler yet still justifiable methodology, especially if a relatively short amortisation period were to be implemented.
+We may refer to requirements in German GAAP, which are set out in GAS 23 Accounting for Subsidiaries in Consolidated Financial Statements and provide for a (renewed, simplified) consolidation at the time the impairment test is carried out.